Muhammad Yusuf Saraf: Azad Kashmir movement

-In August 1945, Saraf joined the Muslim Conference, which advocated the Jammu and Kashmir's accession to Pakistan.
-He was appointed as a secretary of the party in 1946.
+In August 1945, Saraf joined All Jammu and Kashmir Muslim Conference, a pro-Pakistan splinter party of the National Conference, which favoured Jammu and Kashmir's accession to Pakistan.
+He was appointed a secretary of the party in 1946.

-On 19 July 1947 a convention of the Muslim Conference workers was held at Srinagar, for deciding the party's position on the future of the State.
-On the previous day, the Working Committee of the party met and passed a resolution asking for the State to remain independent.
-This is said to have been as per the advice of Muhammad Ali Jinnah.
+On 19 July 1947, at a convention of the Muslim Conference workers was held in Srinagar, Saraf argued for the accession of the state to Pakistan.
+This was said to have been against the party Working Committee's decision the previous day in favour of the State remaining independent.
+The Working Committee cited the advice of Muhammad Ali Jinnah in support of its decision.
 However, Saraf wanted the party to decide in favour of accession to Pakistan.
-He hastily pencilled a counter-resolution and read it out at the convention, which received overwhelming support from all the younger members of the convention.
+He hastily pencilled a counter-resolution and read it out at the convention, which is said to have received overwhelming support from the younger members of the convention.
 Consequently, the convention passed a resolution urging the Maharaja to accede to Pakistan.
+The Working Committee subsequently modified its resolution urging the Maharaja to accede to Pakistan.

-After the independence of Pakistan in August, Saraf went to Srinagar and met Chaudhary Hamidullah, the acting president of the Muslim Conference.
-Hamidullah was seeking "sympathetic people" from Punjab and Frontier to attack the state borders in order to draw the State Forces away from Srinagar.
-In his view, this would give an opportunity for the rebels from Poonch to attack Srinagar itself.
-Hamidullah asked Saraf to carry a letter to the Frontier chief minister Khan Abdul Qayyum Khan to facilitate such attacks.
+In August, following the Partition of British India, Saraf conducted a mission for Chaudhary Hamidullah, the acting president of the Muslim Conference.
+Hamidullah sought "sympathetic people" from Punjab and the North-West Frontier Province (NWFP) to attack the state borders in order to draw the State Forces away from Srinagar.
+It was meant provide an opportunity for the rebels from Poonch to attack the state capital Srinagar.
+Hamidullah asked Saraf to carry a letter to the NWFP chief minister Khan Abdul Qayyum Khan to facilitate attacks from the Pakistani side.
 The Khan, on the other hand, dismissed the proposal as being "foolish".
-He thought such attacks would give an excuse to India to intervene.
+He thought such attacks would give an excuse for India to intervene.
 He wanted Hamidullah to come in person to discuss the development of a proper plan.
-Saraf relayed the message to Hamidullah in Srinagar, and then went to stay with a relative in Garhi Habibullah in the N.W.F.P. as he believed a warrant had been issued for his arrest.
+Saraf relayed the message to Hamidullah in Srinagar, and then went to stay with a relative in Garhi Habibullah in the NWFP.
+He believed a warrant had been issued for his arrest.

-While in Garhi Habibullah, Saraf states that he acquired a sizeable quantity of dynamite for the movement.
+In Garhi Habibullah, Saraf acquired a sizeable quantity of dynamite for the insurgency.
 Khurshid Anwar was in the area at that time in connection with organising a tribal invasion of Kashmir.
 With Anwar's assurance that it would be used for 'the same purpose', Saraf handed over the dynamite to the Khan of Garhi, Muhammad Aslam Khan, which was then presumably used during the tribal invasion.

-In October 1947, Saraf went to Rawalpindi, where the Azad Kashmir movement was operating from the Paris Hotel.
-He was asked to set up a publicity office for the movement in Lahore, which he did, with the assistance of Mirza Basheer-ud-Din Mahmood Ahmad, the head of Ahmadiyya sect, Faiz Ahmed Faiz and other notables of Lahore.
+In October 1947, Saraf went to Rawalpindi, where the Azad Kashmir provisional government set up by the Muslim Conference was operating from the Paris Hotel.
+He was asked to set up a publicity office for the movement in Lahore.
+Saraf did so, with the assistance of Mirza Basheer-ud-Din Mahmood Ahmad, the head of Ahmadiyya sect, Faiz Ahmed Faiz and other influential people of Lahore.
 The Divisional Commissioner of Lahore, Inamur Rahim, also extended his help.
-When the Provisional Government of Azad Kashmir was set up on 24 October 1947, Saraf supported it.
+When the Provisional Government of Azad Kashmir was reconstituted under Sardar Ibrahim Khan on 24 October 1947, Saraf supported it.